Autistic children starting secondary school: planning and preparation

 Preparing autistic children for starting secondary school

 One of the key ways to prepare your child for starting secondary school is to go to orientation days and programs.
-You can also ask for extra orientation visits so your child can meet key staff personally and get familiar with different areas of the school.
+You can also ask for extra orientation visits so your child can meet key staff personally and get familiar with the school.

 If you can organise these extra visits, it’s good to visit several times over a longer period until your child feels ready to go regularly.
 It can help to mark the dates on a calendar, so you can show your child how many days until the next visit.
 You can count down the days with your child.